saylesss88/nix-blog/content/blog/conditional_modules.md

 date = 2025-05-06
 +++

-## Conditional Configuration
+# Conditional Configuration

 With options it's easy to conditionally install something based on if another program is enabled in your configuration.

+## Hyprland and Wlogout interaction

 For example, if I have an option to enable or disable hyprland like this: